Gay World Amusement Park: Establishment

 Gay World was set up in 1936 by George Lee Geok Eng of George Lee Motors at a cost of $350,000.
-This amusement park was originally known to be Happy World when it first started operations in April 1937.
+This amusement park was originally known as Happy World when it first started operations in April 1937.
 It was later renamed Gay World Park in 1966 when Eng Wah Organization officially took over ownership of the park.
 Even though the other two amusement parks were already well-established before the introduction of Happy World and had mechanical rides such as ferris wheels as attractors, Happy World still managed to attract crowds as it offered a unique fusion of Eastern and Western entertainment concepts.
-From traditional Javanese dances (called ronggeng), to films, cultural shows, cabaret performances and sports matches, Happy World offered affordable entertainment for many Singaporeans.
+From traditional Javanese dances (called ronggeng), to films, cultural shows, cabaret performances, and sports matches, Happy World offered affordable entertainment for many Singaporeans.
 Happy World, however, in comparison to the other 2 amusement worlds, was not designed to attract the family demographic, but more of a greater impression of adult entertainment.
 Once inside, the first programs visitors would face would be two nightclubs flanking the entrance.
 The most striking characteristics of Happy World was the Happy World Stadium, greatly recognised for its massive octagonal shape of about 60 m in diameter, and its Happy World Cabaret where men flocked to mingle with taxi-girls for a price.